The San Francisco City Hall Wedding

 - Standard civil ceremony – This is the cheapest and most efficient option.
 You will have to schedule an appointment to obtain your marriage license, pay an administrative fee, and set up a second appointment for the actual civil ceremony.
 The matter is conducted by a city hall wedding commissioner, and the whole thing takes about 5 minutes.
 You may only book your civil ceremony appointment no earlier than 90 days in advance, and a 6-guest limit is officially imposed at least according to the City Hall regulations.

-- Reserving the 4th Floor Gallery or the Mayor’s Balcony – This route guarantees you a private space in one of three locations inside the building: The 4th floor galleries (North or South) for a San Francisco City Hall 4th Floor Wedding, or you can have a San Francisco City Hall Mayor’s Balcony.
+- Reserving the 4th Floor Gallery or the Mayor’s Balcony – This route guarantees you a private space in one of three locations inside the building: The 4th floor galleries (North or South) for a San Francisco City Hall 4th Floor Wedding, or you can have a San Francisco City Hall Mayor’s Balcony wedding.
 It’s an investment to make this kind of reservation, but it bring several distinct advantages.
 First, you will have the private space for one whole hour for your San Francisco City Hall wedding, which means that no other couples, photographers or tourists will be interfering with your wedding proceedings.
 It will also mean that you can comfortably accommodate many more guests than the 6-guest standard limit imposed on the civil ceremony.
 Secondly, chairs and a table will be provided, and this allow your guests to formally be seated for the ceremony, as well as for a champagne toast and snacks to be served afterwards.
 Also, you will be able to bring your own officiant, and you’ll not have to use the City Hall commissioner (although you still have the option to do so).
 Finally, it will allow you and your San Francisco City Hall wedding guests to have security and privacy, and this will facilitate the wedding photography part of the day.